buzzqw/TUS/OBSS/OBSSv2-eng.md

 If not indicated in the opponent's sheet, **reach** is equal to half the space occupied rounded up.
 A hill giant, huge size (3x3 squares on the map), has a reach of 2 squares, meaning it hits creatures within 2 squares/meters from it.

->> Examples of Distance in Combat: E.g., for a creature armed with a spear, the reach is 2, meaning the melee distance is 2 meters because the weapon is long.
+>> **Examples of Distance in Combat**: E.g., for a creature armed with a spear, the reach is 2, meaning the melee distance is 2 meters because the weapon is long.
 For a gnome armed with a hammer, or bare-handed, the melee distance is 1 meter.
 For particularly large creatures (Huge or larger) with equally large weapons, the reach is indicated or inferred from the monster's dimensions and weapon type.

 **Reach indicates how far you can hit in melee.**
 ---

 ## Life and Death

-{Whoever doesn't know death, doesn't know life.
+> Whoever doesn't know death, doesn't know life.
 (Grand Hotel, film 1932)

 The worthy Game Master never kills player characters willingly.
 He presents opportunities for hasty and careless players to do it all themselves.
 (Gary Gygax)